stevavoliajvar/stop_cloudflare/PEOPLE.md

 "If everyone could stop using shit ass Cloudflare so giant sections of the web wouldn’t go down every time they have an issue, that would be great. " by @[rob_neu](https://twitter.com/rob_neu/status/1146108992734879744)

 "Where 1 day later, pretty much half of the worlds, widely available and most used communications platforms and devices just stop working." by @[The1stStroke](https://twitter.com/The1stStroke/status/1146472721200635906)

+"Is Cloudflare an extortion racket now?
+I have to enter a captcha to view every single webpage" by @[protocollie](https://twitter.com/protocollie/status/1151114888602894337)

+"Going to a website and seeing the cloudflare ddos protection CAPTCHA means you've stumbled upon some good shit" by @[spikhykaran](https://twitter.com/spikhykaran/status/1150749661906391041)

+"So recently Patreon moved behind Cloudflare.
+Now my patreon-feed library doesn't work because the setup Cloudflare has for Patreon requires CAPTCHA before it will let you through, and that fucks up with the feed." by @[daemionfox](https://twitter.com/daemionfox/status/1149090123432255489)

+"I think we don't hate the creators of Captcha enough.
+15 captchas later I still can't retrieve a single API key" by @[MSF_Jarvis](https://twitter.com/MSF_Jarvis/status/1150074959986749440)

 "Why is half the internet down this week?
 Facebook, WhatsApp, twitter, Cloudflare..." by @[elie2222](https://twitter.com/elie2222/status/1146524774673395713)